Fair Trade Commission (Japan): Reforms (1970s–1990s)

 The need for more anti-trust enforcement strengthened the case for reform.
 In 1977, the Antimonopoly Act was amended to give more enforcement power to the JFTC.
-Changes included the ability for an entrepreneur to break up a business if monopolistic conditions existed, the requirement for surcharges on illegal cartels, reporting requirements, and the partial elimination of Zaibatsu by restricting the ability of large corporations to hold the stock of other corporations.
+Changes included the ability for an entrepreneur to break up a business if monopolistic conditions existed, the requirement for surcharges on illegal cartels, reporting requirements, and the partial elimination of zaibatsu by restricting the ability of large corporations to hold the stock of other corporations.
 These changes were pushed for by then-chair Toshihide Takahashi, who wanted to push the message to Japanese and international businesses that the JFTC was to be feared.

 Still, the United States government and associated interests did not believe that the enacted reforms were enough.
-Even after the 1977 changes, Zaibastu were still alive and well in Japan due to the pro-cartel environment.
-Subsequent changes to the Antimonopoly Act once again carved out exemptions for Zaibastu at the behest of the MITI.
+Even after the 1977 changes, zaibatsu were still alive and well in Japan due to the pro-cartel environment.
+Subsequent changes to the Antimonopoly Act once again carved out exemptions for zaibatsu at the behest of the MITI.

 Trade issues with the United States in the 1980s and the threat of Western sanctions led to yet another overhaul of the Antimonopoly Act.
 Under a push for greater transparency, the Advisory Group on Distribution Systems, Business Practices, and Competition Policy met in nineteen different sessions to study and report on Japanese business practices and its distribution system.
 The group’s final report, issued in 1990, noted that given the improvements in productivity and efficiency in the Japanese economy, it was also time for improvements to the “quality of life” of consumers.

 Based on this report, the JFTC issued new guidelines in 1991 on whether certain corporate trade actions violated the Antimonopoly Act.
 These guidelines provided new mechanisms for the JFTC to crack down on unfair trade practices by allowing criminal actions and surcharges to be brought against Japanese companies engaging in unlawful boycotts.
 Although criticized by scholars and journalists as weak, several barriers to entering the Japanese market were reduced, to the benefit of American companies.